Lamotrigine

 Avoid drinking alcohol while taking this medication as it can cause excessive drowsiness.

-Inform your healthcare professional regarding your choices if you intend to use birth control while on lamotrigine.
+Inform your healthcare professionals regarding your choices if you intend to use birth control while on lamotrigine.

-Please consult your healthcare professional before using any other medications, including over-the-counter medications, vitamins and herbal products.
+Please consult your healthcare professionals before using any other medications, including over-the-counter medicines, vitamins and herbal products.

 How should I store this medication?